How To Treat Common Bug Bites With Basic First Aid

 - Take an OTC pain pill to help reduce pain.

-** If you’re attacked by a swarm of bees, seek medical attention immediately!**
+** If a swarm of bees attacks you, seek medical attention immediately!**

 - Raised area around the site of the bite

-- Instant, mild pain at site of bite
+- Instant, mild pain at the site of a bite

 - Place ice on the bite site to reduce swelling.